avjacobsen/Watch-Site/README.md

 - Make an installer switch that creates scheduled task.
 - Make an indexing switch that dumps all sites into csv with CheckURI and RestartSite set to 0.
 - Make a switch to assign csv name.
+- Make a csv column to assign status code to pass for successful.
+Currently StatusCode 200 is assumed to be successful.